batsonjay/uploadDistributor/docs/Implementation-plan.md

 - The project has a solid foundation for further development

 ### Next Steps
-- Complete remaining items in Phase 2:
+- Complete revised items in Phase 2:
+  - Create standardized songlist format and sample files
-  - Implement persistent storage for songlists
+  - Implement persistent storage for songlists (file-based, organized by DJ)
+  - Create destination API mocks for all three platforms
+  - Enhance upload processor to distribute to all destinations
+  - Update test script to verify the entire flow
-  - Build authentication integration with AzuraCast
+- Authentication integration deferred to Phase 3
-- Begin work on Web Client Development
+- Begin work on Web Client Development after core daemon functionality is complete
-- Prepare for Destination API Integration in Phase 3

-## Critical Path and Risk Mitigation
+## Critical Path and Risk Mitigation (Revised)

 ### Critical Path
-1. Daemon development
+1. Daemon development with mock APIs
-2. Destination API integration
+2. Songlist standardization and storage
 3. Testing harness implementation
+4. Authentication and real API integration
-4. End-to-end integration
+5. End-to-end integration

 ### Risk Mitigation